What happens because of what’s happening?

 I believe this is among the most important questions to consider as an investor, founder, builder, or leader.
 After all, ideas require not just great execution to happen, but also great timing and relevance.
 This monthly analysis (for the writer and the reader) is designed to sharpen our intuition, synthesize what’s happening, and socialize the edges that may someday become the center.

-“Implications” is an analysis I work on daily and send monthly that explores the spectrum of what to expect from the latest advances in tech, shifts in culture, and evolution in the art and science of product design and building teams.
-My goal every 3-4 weeks is to outfit you with a discrete set of “forecasts” and a number of surprising and potentially important “implications” of each forecast.
+“Implications” is an analysis I send ~monthly, exploring the spectrum of what to expect from the latest advances in tech, shifts in culture, and evolution in the art and science of product design and building teams.
+My goal every 3-4 weeks is to share a discrete set of “forecasts” and a number of surprising and potentially important “implications” for each.
 Some forecasts will carry over, but the implications will always be different, updated based on the analysis.
-Each edition should enlighten you on implications for things that matter - across technology, culture, product design, and operating modern teams.
+Each edition should enlighten you on implications for things that matter - across technology, culture, creativity, product design, and operating modern teams.
 After all, it is the implications of these things (not the things themselves) that change our life, work, and world.
-Each edition’s insights will be sourced from research, a network of thought partners, and a network of builders and thinkers developed over the years.
-But frankly, this is also a creative outlet for me.
-From past books and years of sharing annual, more general themed forecasts for the future, I love going down rabbit holes, connecting dots, discussing relevant start-ups I am seeing, and surfacing insights with broader and often counterintuitive relevance.
-So, your subscription is my accountability.

 Why a Newsletter?